 Community: Instill a sense of philanthropy and generosity in sisters and build purposeful partnerships to enhance the mission and goals of the Sorority.

-In 1917, at Cornell University, seven Jewish women gathered to create an all-inclusive sorority after being barred from Greek life due to their religion.
+In 1917, at Cornell University, seven Jewish sisters gathered to create an all-inclusive sorority after being barred from Greek life due to their religion.
 Those women were our founders, Dora Bloom Turtletaub, Amy Apfel, Marian Gerber, Grace Srenco, Inez Ross, Regene Freund, and Lenore Rubinow - the DAMGIRLs.

 Our sorority was founded on the principles of diversity, fraternity, democracy, humanity, hope, and acceptance.
 Today, our chapter at American University - founded in 1987 - continues to instill these values in the hearts of our members, while amalgamating these, among other convictions, with the addition of each new member.